Calabrian wine: Climate and geography

-Calabria is located at the "toe" of the Italian peninsula and is characterized by its Mediterranean climate.
+Calabria is located at the "toe" of the Italian Peninsula and is characterized by its Mediterranean climate.
 To the north is the Apennine Mountains forming the border with Basilicata.
 The Ionian Sea forms the eastern and southern borders followed by the Strait of Messina (separating Calabria from Sicily) and Tyrrhenian Sea forming the western border.
 The winters are mild, with average temperatures around 10°C, rarely dropping below 5°C. The climate near the coast is very hot and dry throughout most of the year.
 The majority of the region's wine production takes place in the central areas of the eastern and western coastlines.

 Regions

 Cirò

 The Cirò wine region is located in the eastern foothills of the La Sila region and extends to the Ionian coast.
-The region's classico (or heartland) is centered on the comuni of Cirò and Cirò Marina in the province of Crotone.
+The region's classico (or heartland) is centered on the comuni (municipalities) of Cirò and Cirò Marina in the province of Crotone.
 The soil of this area is predominantly calcareous marl with some clay and sand deposits.
 The wines of the regions are predominantly red containing at least 95% of the Gaglioppo grape and up to 5% of the white Greco bianco and Trebbiano grapes permitted.
 Rosés and white wines from at least 90% Greco bianco and up to 10% Trebbiano are also made in Cirò but in very limited quantities.
 While a common synonym of Trebbiano is Greco, the grape is separate and distinct from the Calabrian wine grape Greco bianco.
 The designation of Cirò classico will only appear on red wines.
 Red Cirò is typically very tannic and full bodied with strong fruit presences.
-It is often meant to be consumed 3–4 years after vintage but can take more time to soften the tannins.
+It is often meant to be consumed 3–4 years after vintage, but can take more time to soften the tannins.
 It is said that Cirò was offered to winners of the ancient Olympics.